AaltoSciComp/scicomp-docs/scicomp/new-group-leaders.rst

 - This, and other important tools are covered in `CodeRefinery
   <https://coderefinery.org>`__
 - Consider attending a CodeRefinery as a team
+- If you use lots of computing: :doc:`Aalto Introduction to Scientific Computing </training/scip/kickstart-2022-summer>`
 - At least one interested person per group should become more of a specialist, so that they can mentor and support others.
 Hire someone interested?
+- Train early, before getting started with bad practices that can't be changed.

 But there is also informal learning, **mentoring**: